mourodev/404-not-found/readme.md

 ![screenshot](./img/not-found.gif)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
-- What was your experience?
+## What was your experience?
+- My experience was the best possible, as I am a beginner in web development and I was able to further explore the knowledge gained so far with HTML and CSS

-- What have you learned/improved?
+## What have you learned / improved?
-- Your wisdom? :)
+- I learned a little more about the semantic structure of HTML and placements with CSS.

 ### Built With